It is essential to provide a solid and level base for "ANY

 A concrete base requires 3 inch (7.5 cm) of compacted hardcore

-with the ground or raised above it.
-If it is to be level excavate the
+level with the ground or raised above it.
+If it is to be level

 Step 3: